itinero/docs/docs/transit/basic-concepts/index.md

         X: ?
         Y: 10:45 (changed)

 9. The next connection is looked at: `10:45, Y --> 11:00, Z`.
 The traveller realizes that he wants to go to `B` and, according to the _earliest arrival table_, he could get there by `10:40` already.
 This connection departs after he already could have arrived, so there is no point in scanning this connection.
 As the time table is organized by departure time, all subsequent connections will be later as well.
-In other words, the traveller is done.
+In other words, the traveller is done with calculating travel times.

 10. The traveller can now easily lookup in his table the earliest time he could arrive in `B`: namely at `10:40`.
 As sideproduct, he also knows at what times he could arrive in the other stations, if departing at `10:00` in `A`.